jperod/RNN_Scandinavian_Text_Classifier/README.md

 ```
 ### Using trained model to generate predictions

-To see an example of the model predicting multiple random sentenced
+To see an example of the model predicting multiple random sentences
 ```
 python predict_rnn.py --example
 ```